Private university: Taiwan

-In Taiwan, unlike the United States, private universities are typically not as prestigious as some public (national) universities.
-They are not as highly ranked as public institutions, and also cost nearly twice as much.
+In Taiwan, private universities are typically not as prestigious as some public (national) universities.
+They are not ranked as high as public institutions and cost nearly twice as much.
 This is due to the form of testing in schools in Taiwan, in which students take a national entrance exam to determine their university qualifications.
-The famous private university is Fu Jen Catholic University, and the earliest is Tunghai University.
+The most well known private university is Fu Jen Catholic University, and the oldest is Tunghai University.